How to Evict a Roommate Not on the Lease

 Forcible Entry or Detainer

-There is typically NO landlord-tenant relationship in these cases.
+There is typically no landlord-tenant relationship in these cases.

 Writ of Possession Actions